-- All visitors: This list populates using all values from all parameters in your remarketing tagging implementation and includes “Are people who visited your pages with remarketing event snippets”.
+- All visitors: This segment populates using all values from all parameters in your tagging implementation and includes 'Are people who visited your pages with your data event snippets'.

-- All converters: This list populates automatically using your conversion tracking tag and includes “Anyone who converted on your website”.
-If you haven't set up conversion tracking, this list will be empty.
+- All converters: This segment populates automatically using your conversion tracking tag and includes 'Anyone who converted on your website'.
+If you haven't set up conversion tracking, this segment will be empty.

-- Google Ads optimized list: This is a combination list, made up of multiple audiences from available audience sources into a single remarketing list.
-To create this list, you'll need to connect at least 1 data source in the Audience sources page.
+- Google Ads optimized segment: This is a combination segment, made up of multiple segments from available audience sources.
+To create this segment, you'll need to connect at least 1 data source in the Audience sources page.

-With rules, you can create as many lists as you want without having to add more tags to your website or app.
-It’s a best practice to start with the lists that are automatically created for you, but if you’d like to personalize your list, you can use the list rules.
-Keep in mind that only lists with more than 100 active users will be eligible to run ads.
-Creating many granular lists may not be eligible to run as they may not meet the minimum requirements.
+With rules, you can create as many segments as you want without having to add more tags to your website or app.
+It’s best practice to start with the segments that are automatically created for you, but if you’d like to personalize your segment you can use the segment rules.
+Bear in mind that only segments with more than 100 active users will be eligible to run ads.
+Granular segments may not be eligible to run as they may not meet the minimum requirements.

-The dynamic remarketing event snippet lets you send custom parameters that you can use to create your remarketing lists.
+Your dynamic remarketing event snippet lets you send custom parameters that you can use to create your data segments.

-For example, you can send the product price and the page type (such as the purchase page) in the event snippet to create a list for people who bought any product above a certain price.
-In this case, the custom parameters you'd include in the remarketing event snippet would be "value" (price of the product) and "page type" (type of page, which indicates how close to purchasing customers are).
+For example, you can send the product price and the page type (such as the purchase page) in the event snippet to create a segment for people who bought any product above a certain price.
+In this case, the custom parameters that you'd include in the event snippet would be 'value' (price of the product) and 'page type' (type of page, which indicates how close to purchasing customers are).